Aommykung1250-X7/wordtxt/README.md

 **🕐 0:00–0:40 | Introduction**

-(A หันไปคุยกับ B): Hey!
+(A): Hey!
 Have you noticed the air pollution lately?
 It looks so hazy, right?

-(B ตอบกลับ A ): Yeah, I know!
+(B): Yeah, I know!
 The sky looks kind of foggy every morning.
 It’s not just fog — it’s PM2.5 dust, you know.

-(A ตอบ B): Exactly.
+(A): Exactly.
 That’s what we’re going to talk about today.
 PM2.5 is one of the biggest environmental problems right now, not only in Thailand but also around the world.

-(B ตอบ A): Right.
+(B): Right.
 It’s really serious because it affects both our health and our daily life.

 **🕐 0:40–1:20 | What is PM2.5?**

-(A หันไปถาม C): So, what exactly is PM2.5?
+(A): So, what exactly is PM2.5?

 (C): Well, it’s basically very tiny dust particles — smaller than 2.5 microns.
 They’re super small, like invisible to our eyes.